LMO and Work Permit Application Updates: New LMIA’s

-Below is an interesting guest post by my colleague Jeff Jiehui Li who actually used to work for me a few years back.
+Below is an interesting guest post about Work Permit Applications, written by my colleague Jeff Jiehui Li who actually used to work for me a few years back.
 Jeff now has is own practice where he assists clients in family, tax, litigation and immigration law.
 Thank you Jeff for your contribution!

 I have recently encountered a number of questions with respect to the Labour Market Opinion (LMO) and work permit applications.
 This article serves as an answer to these questions and also as an update of the latest LMO and work permit application rules.